 Instead of an outgoing RADIUS user profile, you can set up a Connection profile to the home agent.
-For details, see the MAX ISP and Telecommuting Configuration Guide.
+For details, see the MAX Network Configuration Guide for your MAX.

 Configuring ATMP in the foreign agent's Ethernet profile

 To configure ATMP in the foreign agent's Ethernet profile, follow these steps: